 Pumpkin Cinnamon Swirl Bread

 This soft and tender pumpkin cinnamon swirl bread is perfect for fall baking!
 Filled with pumpkin puree, warm spices and a cinnamon sugar swirl.
-And it toasts beautifully!
+And it toasts beautifully.
+Vegetarian with dairy free option.

 It’s no secret that I love homemade bread.